emilerose2/reference-website/README.md

 (b) - "b" is used to indicate bold text without any importance (i) - "i" is used to display text with a different style or mood, often displayed with italic (small) - "small" is used to display smaller sized text, often used for side comments and copyright logos.

+6. Explain block Elements and also explain the list of block elements and why they are used from below:
+(html) -
+(head) -
+(body) -
+(header) -
+(nav) -
+(main) -
+(section) -
+(article) -
+(div) -
+(aside) -
+(footer) -
+(span) -
+(small) -

+7. Explain why accessibility is important and also explain the accessibility properties like:
+Web accessibility is important because assistive technologies which help visually impaired users guide the web are needed for smooth user web page browsing.
+(landmark roles) - Used to identify sections of a webpage (aria labels) - Used for providing a label for objects that can be read by assistive technology.
+(image alternative texts) - Helps assistive technologie describe images to the reader.